Glossary of Terms

 Debt-to-income ratio (DTI): The debt-to-income (DTI) ratio is a personal finance measure that compares an individual’s or business’s debt payments to its overall income.

-Deposits: A sum of money placed or kept in a bank account.
+Deposits: Funds placed in a bank account.

 Depreciation: A lessening in the value of an asset over time.

 Direct labor costs: The total labor costs associated with creating a specific product or services.
 Include business expenses for employee benefits, such as health insurance, and payroll taxes in direct labor costs.